Jonathan Schoop Player Props: Tigers vs. Rockies

 - He has not hit a long ball in his 51 games this year.

-- In three games this year, Schoop has picked up an RBI, with more than one RBI once.
+- Schoop has driven in a run in three games this year (5.9%), including one multiple-RBI game.

-- He has scored at least once 12 times this season (23.5%), including one multi-run game.
+- In 12 of 51 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.